-Included in this school handbook is a copy of the 2023-24 Ontonagon Area Junior- Senior High School Code of Conduct.
+Included in this school handbook is a copy of the 2024-25 Ontonagon Area Junior- Senior High School Code of Conduct.
 The information in this handbook will assist in determining areas of operation of our school.

 We strongly encourage you to go over the material in the handbook together so each of you understand the information presented as the handbook has been approved by the Ontonagon Area School district's Board of Education.
+This student handbook was developed to answer many of the commonly asked questions that students and parents may have during the school year.

 Each student is required to sign out when leaving his/her classroom during class time.
-Passes are required when students are in the hall during class time.